History of the Pomeranian in Australia

 From 1947 to 1959, the Pomeranians didn’t have their own club.
 They were simply members of a local club for toy breeds.

 Claude Lambert first became involved with the breed in the early twenties.
-‘His trade was a butcher, he purchased a white Pom with a pedigree, for two pounds and a month’s meat from an old lady because she told him she couldn’t afford to keep him.
+His trade was that of a butcher; he purchased a white Pom with a pedigree for two pounds and a month’s worth of meat from an older lady because she told him she couldn’t afford to keep it.

 In 1948, Mr Claude Lambert won two Pomeranian Championship categories: the overweight (Egyptian What’s Wanted) and miniature (Egyptian Hurricane).